 Far from the hustle and bustle, the Taohuayuan has been a symbol of Chinese people's spiritual home for thousands of years.
 In a fast-paced modern society, this ideal home has become a good image to appease the minds of contemporary people.
 The wind and snow of Taohuayuan can shield the outside noise and hustle and bustle.
 The Jiangxi Gao'an Taohuayuan project is to continue this beautiful wish, combining cutting-edge modern technology and heavy traditional culture to create a paradise in Chinese hearts.

-The ONE4CITY team is responsible for the smart sector design of the project, focusing on the four functional sectors of smart transportation, smart food security, smart business, and smart care, covering smart energy saving, green travel, food safety, environmental protection, convenient shopping, medical and social therapy, Design and implementation of more than ten community functions such as community security.
-ONE4CITY helps to introduce the latest international energy-saving and environmental protection, artificial intelligence technology solutions, providing a powerful boost for the convenient life of the town; ONE4CITY's design scheme combines cutting-edge technology and community experience, drawing on the world's leading experience in the retail and catering industry for the enjoyment of town residents Life provides many possibilities, and create smart display areas in many places in the town, so that residents and visitors can experience the convenience and happiness brought by smart everywhere.
+The One4City team was responsible for the smart sector design of the project, focusing on the four functional sectors of smart transportation, smart food security, smart business, and smart care, covering smart energy saving, green travel, food safety, environmental protection, convenient shopping, medical and social therapy, design and implementation of more than ten community functions such as community security.
+One4City helps to introduce the latest international energy-saving and environmental protection, artificial intelligence (AI) technology solutions, providing a powerful boost for the convenient life of the town; One4City 's design scheme combines cutting-edge technology and community experience, drawing on the world's leading experience in the retail and catering industry for the enjoyment of town residents life provides many possibilities, and creates smart display areas in many places in the town, so that residents and visitors can experience the convenience and happiness brought by smart everywhere.